a-waris/dotnet-tax-blogs-web-api/README.md

    - `dotnet ef migrations add InitialCreate --startup-project .\src\Taxbox.Api\ --project .\src\Taxbox.Infrastructure\`

 2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the selected project will be "Taxbox.Infrastructure", which is where the dbcontext is.
+3. To update the database, run the following command on the root folder:

+   - `dotnet ef database update --startup-project .\src\Taxbox.Api\ --project .\src\Taxbox.Infrastructure\`
 # About

 [MIT license](LICENSE).